 This chapter reminds us that God always rules, even when he seems absent.
-In the end, Daniel's stand for God didn't prevent him from prospering (v15, 18-20).
+In the end, Daniel's stand for God was worth it (v15, 18-20).
 But you might be wondering, what does this mean for us?
 Should we always expect going against the flow to end well for us?
 Read on to find out!